Avaiga/taipy-doc/docs/index.md

         <h3>User interface</h3>
       </header>
       <p>
-        Taipy GUI gives you the tools and elements you need to create strong web apps quickly.
-It empowers developers by offering a powerful tool for visually designing user interfaces.
-You can organize user interface elements and use style kits to make your apps look great.
+        This is Taipy GUI user manual.
+It describes the concepts and elements you need to create strong web apps quickly.
+From GUI pages, controls, blocks, visual elements, binding Python variables, callbacks, styling, extending Taipy, etc. Also, for our users working on Notebooks, we do provide information on how to run Taipy from Notebooks.
       </p>
       <span class="tp-content-card-readmore">Read more</span>
     </a>